Prepsmith/circleci_webhook_listener/readme.md

 *	TEAM_NAME is the name of the team this project was created under on CircleCI.
 *	PROJECT_NAME is the name of the project on CircleCI.

-TEAM_NAME and PROJECT_NAME can be found when browsing to your project on CircleCI and looking at te url, it should a format like this: "https://circleci.com/gh/{TEAM_NAME}/{PROJECT_NAME}"
+TEAM_NAME and PROJECT_NAME can be found when browsing to your project on CircleCI and looking at the url, it should a format like this: "https://circleci.com/gh/{TEAM_NAME}/{PROJECT_NAME}"

 ### port: